1729Pavitra/kavach/Readme.md

 # Kavach

 **kavach** is a minimal shell written out of pure curiousity.
-Hopefully, **kavach** would serve as a tutorial for someone who wants to understand how shells work.
+Hopefully, **kavach** would help someone who wants to understand how shells work.

 ## Installation